73 Goals in 60 Games: Remembering the Season of Messi

 The five came at Camp Nou in a Champions League knockout match against Bayer Leverkusen, marking the first time a player had scored five goals in a single UEFA Champions League game, and it’s the only time Messi has scored this many in a single performance.

 And unsurprisingly for a player who’s never been one for a goal before the fans are in their seats, the 2011-12 goals came later in both halves.
 The second half brought 39 after 34 in the first, and he more than tripled his scoring output of the first 15 minutes in the last 15 minutes.

 His trademark No. 10 shirt was more apt than ever, given his scoring output was that of 10 outfielders combined: His 50 strikes in La Liga in 2011-12 were more than 61 of the 98 teams within the top five European leagues managed.

 That proficiency, yet there was no Vardy-like streak.
-Messi’s longest scoring streak that season was eight games, on which he scored 18 goals from Feb.
-14 to March 24.
+Messi’s longest scoring streak that season was eight games, in which he scored 18 goals from 14 February to 24 March.
 He scored 10 of those goals in a three-match span against Valencia, Atlético Madrid and Bayer Leverkusen.
-The most memorable of the bunch was perhaps the free kick vs. Atlético on Feb.
-24, his 43rd of the season, a left-footed outswinger from the left that curled into the top-right corner.
+The most memorable of the bunch was perhaps the free kick vs. Atlético on 24 February, his 43rd of the season, a left-footed outswinger from the left that curled into the top-right corner.
 It’s hard to say Thibaut Courtois was frozen because his head turned to follow it in as he uncertainly stepped left without even attempting to save it.
 The bend was such that if it didn’t find the goal, the ball may have landed and wound up near the right corner flag.